zoomx/ArduinoWork167/EthernetQuadRelayAuthentication/Readme.txt

   their state on EEPROM and read again from there upon reset

   2016/10/21
-  Changed the logis since in the original sketch was negate Now 0 mean relay off
+  Changed the logic since in the original sketch was negate Now 0 mean relay off